Quafadas/millSite/site/docs/_docs/Challenges.md

 This was a deep rabbit hole.

 Mill itself, was really nice to work with.
-Here's a little bit of a list of things which took some time to get setup, and or / remain open for ideas.
+Here's a short of a list of things which took some time to get setup, and or / remain open for ideas.

+### Live reload

+This is the "killer feature", if it may be described as such.

+This plugin splits documentation pipline into "API" (glacially slow) and "docs" (fast-ish. -ish.).
+The API is generated once, and cached (assuming it isn't changing on you).
+The docs are generated on every run and the two things combined in `mill -w site.live`.

+In combination with mills caching, the turnaround times are pretty good.
+In combination with VSCodes markdown preview, live reload or something like https://browsersync.io we can get a decent live preview experience.

+Complex though... jury is out on this one.

 ## Scaladoc